FPL Set-Piece and Penalty Takers 2025/26: All 20 Clubs

 Jump to section

 Data current as of: 2 May 2026 Coverage: All 20 Premier League clubs, 2025/26 season, latest known set-piece roles.
-Refresh cadence: This page is updated when the FPL set-piece data layer flags a change.
-Last sync: 2 May 2026.
+Last updated: 2 May 2026.
 Verify the current taker on any GW with team news.

 Set-piece roles are the single highest-leverage piece of information in FPL.
 A penalty earns roughly 0.76 expected goals on average.
 Direct free kicks are good for 0.05 to 0.10 xG.
 Corners drive a quarter of all goals in the league.
 If you do not know who takes them at every club, you are leaving easy points on the table.